Funbit/ets2-telemetry-server/Readme.md

 The tutorial is included in the ZIP package (see "Dashboard Skin Tutorial.pdf").
 You may download it separately from [here](https://raw.githubusercontent.com/Funbit/ets2-telemetry-server/master/Dashboard%20Skin%20Tutorial.pdf).

 ## Version history

+### 2.2.3

+- Fixed speedometer for all built-in skins (DAF, MAN, Mercedes, Volvo)
+- Implemented automatic window reloading on resize (for PC) *(greetings to denilsonsa)*
+- Added skin ability to control user clicks (back to menu link moved to dashboard.js) *(greetings to mkoch227)*
+- Changed speed rounding algorithm to match game's speed *(greetings to maysaraahmad)*
+- Minor comment and typo fixes

 ### 2.2.2